-It will be manned by 17 crew members and can accommodate up to 12 passengers, and 12 divers with their equipment.
-It will have a 250m² cargo deck space and will be provided with storage facilities for arms and ammunition.
+It will be manned by 17 crew members and accommodate up to 12 passengers as well as 12 divers with equipment.
+It will have a 250m² cargo deck space and be provided with storage facilities for arms and ammunition.

 The vessel will be equipped with an enclosed wheelhouse with side doors situated amidships above main deck.
-Large square windows of the wheelhouse will offer an all-round view of the sea surface.
+Large square windows in the wheelhouse will offer an all-round view of the sea surface.

 Features of BSAH multi-purpose vessel

-The multi-mission vessel will carry an 8m-long working boat and a semi-rigid hulled inflatable boat near amidships to perform patrol, law enforcement, and search-and-rescue tasks.
+The multi-mission vessel will carry an 8m-long working boat and a semi-rigid hulled inflatable boat near amidships to perform patrol, law enforcement and SAR tasks.
 It can also carry remotely operated underwater vehicles to conduct underwater research missions.

-Fire-fighting equipment aboard the vessel will provide effective fire protection for the crew and occupants.
+Fire-fighting equipment on board the vessel will provide effective fire protection for crew and occupants.
 The vessel will also be installed with an anti-pollution barrier for the prevention of marine pollution.

 Radar masts and antennae mounted atop the wheelhouse will ensure safe navigation of the BSAH vessel at sea.